Optic nerve sheath meningioma

 - present to a greater or lesser degree in 60-90% of cases 1

 - more pronounced with anterior lesions near the globe

 - may be exacerbated by associated hyperostosis

-These lesions are almost always unilateral, with the exception of NF2 patients which may be unlucky enough to have bilateral tumours.
-Occasionally a unilateral tumour will grow posteriorly, across the chiasm and along the contralateral nerve.
+These lesions are almost always unilateral, with the exception of NF2 patients who may develop bilateral tumors.
+Occasionally a unilateral tumor will grow posteriorly, across the chiasm and along the contralateral nerve.

 A particular clinical presentation is worth mentioning due to the potential pitfall.
-An intracanalicular lesions may cause marked visual loss with a very small tumour and clinically presentation may be similar to optic neuritis.
-As these patients are often middle aged women, the diagnosis of multiple sclerosis may be suspected.
-Thus in patients being imaged for 'optic neuritis' careful inspection of the optic canals is important 2
+An intracanalicular lesion may cause marked visual loss with a very small tumor and clinical presentation may be similar to optic neuritis.
+As these patients are often middle-aged women, the diagnosis of multiple sclerosis may be suspected.
+Thus in patients being imaged for 'optic neuritis' careful inspection of the optic canals is important 2.

 The most common type of meningioma histologically is the meningothelial variety 5.

 Meningiomas of the optic nerve sheath have the same imaging characteristics as meningiomas elsewhere.
-The morphology of the tumour is variable:
+The morphology of the tumor is variable: